Possible Problems After QIF Import

 Foreign currency transfers with incorrect rates

-Moneydance is using the current rate on all foreign currency transfers.
+Therefore, Moneydance will use the current rate on all foreign currency transfers.

-There is no way to get the correct exchange rate information out of the other software for your transactions.
+There is no way to get the correct exchange rate information from the other software for your transactions.

-To confound things even more, it's likely you are going to get duplicates for every foreign currency transfer because the amounts are different on each side and Moneydance is unable to match them up.
+To confound things even more, it's very likely you are going to see duplicates for every foreign currency transfer.
+This is because the amounts are different on each side of the transaction, and Moneydance is unable to match them.

-If you have a lot of foreign currency transfers, and you want to move to any other personal finance program, you may want to consider starting your data set from the beginning of the year rather than trying to import all of your data.
+If you have a lot of foreign currency transfers, and you want to move to any other personal finance program, you may want to consider starting your data file from the beginning of the year, rather than trying to import all of your historical data.

 Incorrect transaction dates

-The QIF file can store the dates in one of 3 different formats.
+The QIF file can store the dates in a number of different formats.

-These were hidden categories that your software was using behind the scenes for various reasons (depending on the software you were using) and have been included in the QIF export file.
+Any category names including "XXXX" were hidden categories that your previous software was using behind the scenes (for various reasons, depending on the software you were using) and have been included in the QIF export file.

-Some might be used for the initial balance transfer.
-Others may include a number of $0.00 transactions that were likely used for storing budget information.
+Other categories may contain a number of $0.00 transactions that were used for storing budget information.

-Generally speaking these 'xxxx' categories can safely be deleted.
-However you should look at the transactions inside the category to make sure before removing it.
+However, you should look at the transactions assigned to the category before removing it.

 Duplicated transfers -